RBerga06/python-descriptor/README.md

 Have a look at the Python files in this repo:

-- `descriptor.pyi` contains the definition of all descriptor protocols
+- `descriptor.py` contains the definition of all descriptor protocols
 - `property.py` contains a redefinition of Python's builtin `property` type, *but* it's correctly typed.
 - `usage.py` contains some examples